Rated 'Excellent' on Trustpilot

 Yes.
 A health wholefood diet with a good balance of wholegrains, healthy fats, proteins and as many coloured fruits and vegetables as you can fit on your plate can help relieve symptoms of menopause.

-Recent research of over 1,000 women showed that 40% of those who made changes to their diet felt improvement in their symptoms.
-However, unfortunately only 50% of women are aware making changes to their diet can help relieve symptoms.
+A recent customer survey of over 1,000 women showed that 40% of those who made changes to their diet felt improvement in their symptoms.* However, unfortunately only 50% of women are aware making changes to their diet can help relieve symptoms.
 Learn more how about how a Mediterranean diet can help in 'Nutrition for the menopause'.

-Discover the latest research in menopause.
+Discover the latest in menopause.

 Improving the Mediterranean diet